abhi-bops/da/README.md

   -k SORT_KEY [SORT_KEY ...], --sort-key SORT_KEY [SORT_KEY ...]
                         Choose the field numbers to sort by.
 Multiple field numbers can be give.
 L->R preference --desc                Sort by descending order.
-Default is ascending
+Default is ascending --numeric             Treat data as numbers --rank-key RANK_KEY [RANK_KEY ...]
+                        Choose the field numbers for which ranking is needed after sorting is complete.
+Should be a subset of sort keys (-k option)
+  --start-rank START_RANK
+                        Starting Rank number to use
 ```

 ### hist